-Alexander recalled the trip: “The ship pulled out through during the bombing.
+“The ship pulled out during the bombing.
 The next day the escort ships dropped depth charges.
 We were in the hold three days to Zamboanga.
 We laid there 12 days still in the hold.
 A couple of boys went crazy.”

 As the ship made its way north it swayed in the waves.
 Many of the prisoners became seasick.
 They retched when they tried to throw up since there was no food in their stomachs.
 Over the next three days, there were several more alerts.
 Each time the hatch covers were battened down leaving the POWs in darkness.

 The ship arrived in Zamboanga on August 24 and waited ten days until the Shinyo Maru arrived.
 The POWs were not allowed out of the holds and the conditions in the ship’s holds were terrible.
 The holds were hot and steamy and the floors were covered with human waste.
 In addition, the longer the POWs were in the holds the stench became worse.
 During this time, the POWs were allowed on deck and sprayed with saltwater.